LONGi Hi-MO 6 580W vs Canadian Solar TOPBiHiKu7 580W

 Which panel performs better in hot weather?

-The LONGi Hi-MO 6 580W has a temperature coefficient of -0.34%/°C and the Canadian Solar TOPBiHiKu7 580W is -0.29%/°C. Canadian Solar TOPBiHiKu7 580W retains more power in heat — important in states like Arizona, Texas, and Florida.
+The LONGi Hi-MO 6 580W has a temperature coefficient of -0.29%/°C and the Canadian Solar TOPBiHiKu7 580W is -0.29%/°C. Both handle heat equally.
 A lower (less negative) temperature coefficient is better.

 How many LONGi Hi-MO 6 580W vs Canadian Solar TOPBiHiKu7 580W panels do I need for an 8 kW system?